edenia/libre-local/README.md

 ## Get started

-- Create you `.env` running `cp .env.example .env`
+- Create you `.env` by running `cp .env.example .env`
-- Update your `.env` with is respective values.
-For `REPOSITORY_URL` assign the repository url
-- Run `update-contract`. _This step make request for credentials_
-- Build the smart contracts and run the blockchain `make run`
+- Start the network with `make fast-run`.
+This will download the images if you don't have them and start the network
 - Run the command `cleos get info` or check the link in the browser `http://127.0.0.1:8888/v1/chain/get_info`

 If you run the command `cleos get info` or go to `http://127.0.0.1:8888/v1/chain/get_info` and get information like the following it is because you already have the environment ready to work.